 One of Idaho’s most famous and fiercest conservation battles began in 1968 when a mining company staked out Molybdenum claims at the base of Castle Peak and proposed an open pit mine projected to generate 7 million tons of waste yearly.
 The estimated concentration of the mineral was only 0.2%.
 Ironically, this mineral used in high strength steel alloys, is now in surplus worldwide.

 Major public outcry over this proposal was the catalyst in driving congress to create the Sawtooth National Recreation Area (SNRA) in 1972.
 As a result, the Castle Peak area escaped demolition and over 750,000 acres of Idaho wild lands were designated for “recreation first” land management.

-Other Sources of InformationThere’s quite a bit of additional information available on hiking and scrambling in the area as well as extensive data on the ongoing political debate.
+There is quite a bit of additional information available on hiking and scrambling in the area as well as extensive data on the lengthy political debate.
 I have found the following sources very informative.

 There are several Idaho guidebooks that contain information on the White Clouds, but these two are probably the most useful.

 Various information is available on the web, including these three interesting sites.